Council of Peace

 Jasher 34:47-50

-And Jashub heard the words of his counsellors, and their words pleased him and his people, and he did so; and Jashub king of Tapnach sent to all the kings of the Amorites that surrounded Shechem and Tapnach, saying, “Go up with me and assist me, and we will smite Jacob the Hebrew and all his sons, and destroy them from the earth, for thus did he do to the city of Shechem, and do you not know of it?”
+Jashub listened to his counselors, and both he and his people were pleased with the advice.
+So Jashub, king of Tapnach, sent messages to all the Amorite kings surrounding Shechem and Tapnach, saying, “Come with me and help me, and we’ll strike Jacob the Hebrew and all his sons, and wipe them off the earth, because of what they did to the city of Shechem.
+Don’t you already know about it?”

-And all the kings of the Amorites heard the evil that the sons of Jacob had done to the city of Shechem, and they were greatly astonished at them.
-And the 7 kings of the Amorites assembled with all their armies, about 10,000 men with drawn swords, and they came to fight against the sons of Jacob; and Jacob heard that the kings of the Amorites had assembled to fight against his sons, and Jacob was greatly afraid, and it distressed him.
+All the Amorite kings heard about the terrible thing the sons of Jacob had done to Shechem, and they were shocked.
+The 7 kings of the Amorites gathered their armies—about 10,000 men with drawn swords—and came to fight the sons of Jacob.
+When Jacob heard that the Amorite kings had assembled to attack his sons, he was extremely afraid and deeply distressed.

 Climax